 Interviews are carried out by telephone (CATI).
+Only 2-3 per cent of the interviews are done by visiting, using portable computers (CAPI).
 Information on age, sex, county of residence, children below 16 years, nationality and years of residence are obtained from administrative sources (population register).